yduf/yduf.github.io/_posts/2020-03-13-nibble-4bits.md

 published: true
 title: Nibble (4bits)
 tags: bits mask math chess
+excerpt_separator: <!--more-->
 ---
-> The nibble is used to describe the amount of memory used to store a digit of a number stored in packed decimal format (BCD) within an IBM mainframe.
-This technique is used to make computations faster and debugging easier.
+> The nibble is used to describe the amount of memory used to store a digit of a number stored in packed decimal format (BCD) within an IBM mainframe. <!--more--> This technique is used to make computations faster and debugging easier.
 An 8-bit byte is split in half and each nibble is used to store one decimal digit. - [wikipedia](https://en.wikipedia.org/wiki/Nibble)

 - [Chess programming wiki](https://www.chessprogramming.org/Nibble)